rogerzou/cell-sheet-tracker/README.md

 3. In MATLAB, run `setup`.

 ### Demonstrations
 The script `RUNME` demonstrates our algorithm for a subset of the DDC1 data set.
-If you decide to not use SIFT flow, change the `siftflow` flag in line 26 of `README` to `false`.
+If you decide to not use SIFT flow, change the `siftflow` flag in line 26 of `RUNME` to `false`.